 Deferred Action for Childhood Arrivals (DACA) allows some aliens who came to the United States as children to avoid deportation and receive temporary immigration status.

-Aliens can check the current status on the "Consideration of Deferred Action for Childhood Arrivals (DACA)" page on the United States Citizenship and Immigration Services (USCIS) website.
+Aliens can check for the most recent updates on the "Consideration of Deferred Action for Childhood Arrivals (DACA)" page on the United States Citizenship and Immigration Services (USCIS) website.